2003 Kansas City Chiefs season

 The 2003 season was the Kansas City Chiefs' 34th in the National Football League (NFL), their 44th overall and their third under head coach Dick Vermeil.

 The season resulted in a 13–3 winning record, beginning with a nine-game winning streak—the franchise's best start in their 40-year history.
-The Chiefs won the AFC West and clinched the second seed in the playoffs to end a five-season playoff drought.
+The Chiefs won the AFC West and clinched the second seed in the playoffs to clinch their first playoff berth since 1997.
 Kansas City lost in an offensive shootout at home in the AFC Divisional Playoffs to the Indianapolis Colts 38–31, a game noted for involving no punts from either team's kicking squad.

 The season is best remembered for the Chiefs' record-breaking offense.
 On December 28, running back Priest Holmes broke Marshall Faulk's single-season touchdown record, along with Emmitt Smith's single-season rushing touchdown record, by scoring his 27th rushing touchdown against the Chicago Bears.
 Quarterback Trent Green threw for 4,000 yards and kick returner Dante Hall returned four kicks for touchdowns.
 However, the Chiefs' defense would prove to be too big a weakness, as they failed to stop the Colts in the 2003-04 playoffs.
 The Chiefs offensive line from the season has frequently been considered one of the best offensive lines in NFL history.
 Two members of the offensive line, Will Shields and Willie Roaf, have been inducted in the Pro Football Hall of Fame along with the tight end from the team, Tony Gonzalez.

+This would be the last season the Chiefs went undefeated at home until 2024.

+Offseason

-NFL Draft
+Draft

-The Chiefs originally had the 16th pick in the 2003 NFL Draft.
+The Chiefs originally had the 16th pick in the 2003 NFL draft.
 Vermeil was intent on selecting a defensive player, but felt that there were no defensive players available with their pick, and traded the pick to the Pittsburgh Steelers for the 27th pick, as well as the Steelers third and sixth-round picks.
-With the 27th overall pick in the 2003 NFL Draft, the Kansas City Chiefs selected running back Larry Johnson from Penn State.
+With the 27th overall pick in the 2003 NFL draft, the Kansas City Chiefs selected running back Larry Johnson from Penn State.